So you accidentally liked a picture on Instagram.

-This is a follow-up to my Instagram Privacy Tips and FAQ post, which received many excellent questions.
+This is a follow-up to my Instagram Privacy Tips and FAQ, which has received over 600 comments.
 The answer to this like/unlike mystery is worthy of its own post because it deals with the concepts of push (notification outside of the app) versus pull (user activity/refreshes within the app).

-First, understand this: iPhone apps that you open then leave to use another app are still running in the background.
+iPhone apps that you open then leave to use another app are still running in the background.
 To fully close an iPhone app, on the home screen, double click the home button.
-Across the bottom, you’ll see the apps that are running.
-Press on any app icon for two seconds.
-They will start floating.
-Click the red minus circle to fully close each app.
-(Do this often: it saves memory and battery.
-Only run what you need.)
+You’ll see a horizontal array of apps that are running (updated as of iOS 9.1).
+Swipe upward on each app to fully close it.
+(Battery life hint: close apps that you’re not using often, especially ones with location services turned on.)

-Can the other user tell I liked their photo if I unlike it afterward?
+Can someone tell I liked their Instagram post if I unlike right it afterward?

 The other user seeing your like is first dependent on if notifications (push) are turned on regardless of whether the IG app is open or not.
-If the user does not have notifications enabled and happens to refresh News between your like/unlike, your action will show there.
+If the user does not have notifications enabled and happens to refresh their IG feed between your like/unlike, your action will show there.

-If notifications are turned off and the like/unlike recipient does not have IG actively running (i.e., in the background), then the recipient will not notice nor receive notification.
+If notifications are turned off and the like/unlike recipient does not have Instagram actively running (i.e., in the background), then the recipient will not notice nor receive a notification.
 If notifications are on, all bets are off: they may see the like.